Goykhman/Fast_poker_hand_evaluator/README.md

 During construction, the CheckRank reads the ranks.csv file and prepares the flushes and non-flushes rank lookup tables.
 The tables are maps between unique products of five prime numbers and their ranks.
-It is needed to separate flushes and non-flushes into different tables (this is the only suit difference which affects the strength of the hand), because rank-wise the content of the tables is the same for (non-straight Flushes and High Cards), and for (Straight Flushes and non-flush
+It is needed to separate flushes and non-flushes into different tables (this is the only suit difference which affects the strength of the hand), because rank-wise the content of the tables is the same for (non-straight Flushes and High Cards), and for (Straight Flushes and non-flush Straights).
-Straights).

 Evaluation of the rank is done as follows.
 Suppose the five-card hand h={c1,...,c5} is given.
-First for the bitwise AND is calculated for (c1>>8)&...&(c5>>8) to determine whether the hand is a flush (the output is non-zero iff the hand is a flush).
+First the bitwise AND is calculated for (c1>>8)&...&(c5>>8) to determine whether the hand is a flush (the output is non-zero iff the hand is a flush).
 Then the (non-)flushes are searched for in the (non-)flushes table, by looking up the number (c1*...*c5)&255.